adslbarxatov/SCP/docs/index.md

 :warning: No payments and / or restrictions for content are permitted.
 All texts, pictures, diagrams, datasets and other information objects should be provided from communities to members and from members to communities free of any copyrights and without any payments, explicit and implied.

 *All rights issues should be resolved by sender before submitting of content.
-Non-free content will be removed*.
+Non-free content must be removed*.

 Only an attribution of the author is allowed.
 If no author information is provided, content’s sender must be listed as its creator (with all the ensuing consequences).